 \end{equation}

-where $\Delta \hat{z}_{i}$ is the difference in geopotential height between the \textit{i}th pair of adjacent points of the gridded data describing the target situation, and $\Delta z_{i}$ is the corresponding observed geopotential height difference in the candidate situation.
+where $\Delta \hat{z}_{i}$ is the difference in geopotential height between the \textit{i}-th pair of adjacent points of gridded data describing the target situation, and $\Delta z_{i}$ is the corresponding observed geopotential height difference in the candidate situation.
 The differences are processed separately in both North and East directions over the selected spatial domain.
 The smaller the S1 values, the more similar the pressure fields.

 \citet{Bontron2005} show that the geopotential height at 500~hPa (Z500) and 1000~hPa (Z1000) are the best first predictors of the NCEP/NCAR reanalysis I dataset, and that the S1 criterion performs better than scores based on absolute distances.
-The reason for such better results is that the S1 criterion allows comparing the circulation patterns, by means of the gradients, rather than the absolute value of the geopotential height, which represent better the flow direction.
-To cope with seasonal effects, candidate dates are extracted within a period of four months centered around the target date, for every year of the archive.
-This method using two geopotential heights will be named 2Z.
+The reason for such better results is that the S1 criterion allows comparison of the circulation patterns, by means of the gradients, rather than the absolute value of the geopotential height, which better represent the flow direction.
+To cope with seasonal effects, candidate dates are extracted within a period of four months centred around the target date, for every year of the archive.
+This method using two geopotential heights is named 2Z.

 The $N_{1}$ dates with the lowest values of S1 are considered as analogues to the target day.
 The number of analogues, $N_{1}$, is a parameter to calibrate.
-Then, the daily observed precipitation amount of the $N_{1}$ resulting dates provide the empirical conditional distribution considered as the probabilistic prediction for the target day.
+Then, the daily observed precipitation amount for the $N_{1}$ resulting dates provide the empirical conditional distribution, considered as the probabilistic prediction for the target day.

-The other most known parametrization adds a second level of analogy on moisture variables (method 2Z-2MI, Table \ref{table:params_R2}).
-The predictor that \citet{Bontron2004} found optimal for the France territory is a moisture index made of the product of the total precipitable water (TPW) with the relative humidity at 850~hPa (RH850). \cite{Horton2012a} confirms that this index is also better for the Swiss Alps than any other variable from the NCEP/NCAR reanalysis I considered independently.
-When adding a second level of analogy, $N_{2}$ dates are subsampled within the $N_{1}$ analogues on the atmospheric circulation, to end up with a smaller number of analogue situations.
+The other most well-known parametrization adds a second level of analogy on the moisture variables (method 2Z-2MI, Table \ref{table:params_R2}).
+The predictor that \citet{Bontron2004} found optimal for France is a moisture index made of the product of the total precipitable water (TPW) with the relative humidity at 850~hPa (RH850). \cite{Horton2012a} confirms that this index is also better for the Swiss Alps than any other variable from the NCEP/NCAR reanalysis I considered independently.
+When adding a second level of analogy, $N_{2}$ dates are subsampled within the $N_{1}$ analogues of the atmospheric circulation, to end up with a smaller number of analogue situations.
 When this second level of analogy is added, a higher number of analogues $N_{1}$ is kept on the first level.
-Moisture fields are not as well predicted by NWP models as pressure variables.
-It implies that the 2Z-2MI method, when used in real-time forecasting, is very dependent on the skill of the NWP model in predicting moisture fields, and thus its use is often restricted to the first lead times.
+Moisture fields are not as well-predicted by NWP models as pressure variables.
+This implies that the 2Z-2MI method, when used in real-time forecasting, is very dependent on the skill of the NWP model in predicting moisture fields, and thus its use is often restricted to the first lead times.

 \subsection{Performance assessment}